GSA/idmanagement.gov/_fpki/common/05_distribute_applications.md

 - OpenSSL-based applications (for example, Apache HTTP Server or Nginx)

-{% include alert-warning.html content="<strong>Important!</strong> Depending on how these applications are configured, it's likely you'll also need to distribute the <a href=\"../certificates\">intermediate CA certificates</a> issued by the FCPCA G2.
-These certificates will available after November 18, 2020." %}
+{% include alert-warning.html content="<strong>Important!</strong> Depending on how these applications are configured, it's likely you'll also need to distribute the <a href=\"../certificates\">intermediate CA certificates</a> issued by the FCPCA G2." %}

 <br>